Purpose of Chick

 Chick uses AI and automated systems.
 AI can misunderstand text, photos, audio, portion sizes, brands, recipes, labels, routines, body context, goals, and user intent.
 AI can produce confident-sounding answers that are wrong.

-AI outputs may be inaccurate, incomplete, inconsistent, biased, outdated, or unsuitable for your situation.
-They may also change as models, prompts, features, databases, and product logic improve over time.
+AI outputs may be inaccurate, incomplete, inconsistent, biased, outdated, delayed, unavailable, or unsuitable for your situation.
+They may change as models, prompts, features, datasets, providers, and product logic change over time.

 Photos, scans, and voice input